 With the Delta variant surging, Denver has issued new public health orders requiring pre-K through 12th-grade students to wear masks at school and requiring city employees and some private-sector workers in high-risk settings to be fully vaccinated against COVID-19.

-This comprehensive study will develop a community-facing infrastructure plan for the north Denver community, creating a hub of vibrant land use at the 41st and Fox Station Area with strong connectivity to the neighboring Globeville, Sunnyside, Highland, Chaffee Park and RiNo communities.
+This comprehensive study developed a community-facing infrastructure plan for the north Denver community, to create a hub of vibrant land use at the 41st and Fox Station Area with strong connectivity to the neighboring Globeville, Sunnyside, Highland, Chaffee Park and RiNo communities.

-This study is beginning in 2019 and will conclude in 2020 with recommendations for future actions.
+This study began in 2019 and concluded in October 2021 with recommendations for future actions.

 Council District: 9

 Neighborhoods: Globeville, Sunnyside, Highland, RiNo District, Curtis Park, Five Points

 A final community meeting was held on February 18, 2020 at Laradon Hall.

 This meeting focused on draft recommendations addressing vehicle access and connectivity, pedestrian and bike improvements, transportation demand management opportunities and financing strategies.